This event is currently being hosted on a separate registration page. Click here to be redirected to the appropriate page.

 Sponsors

 2025 Mass Bankers Connect Conference sponsorship opportunities are available for our member banks and associate members.
-Sponsorships received before June 2 will be included in all conference materials.
+Sponsorships received before September 2 will be included in all conference materials.
 If you are interested in sponsoring this event, check out the pricing and register now!

 All sponsors must send a high resolution copy of their company logo to Sara Whitney.
 Vendor tables are also available for those associate members looking to exhibit at the conference.
-Please contact the Registrar with any additional questions.
+Please contact the Registrar with any add itional questions.